bdeitte/rstudio-cloud-tools/aws/images/README.md

 # RStudio Team AMIs

-Packer tools for building AWS AMIs
+Packer tools for building AWS AMIs.

 For a list of all AMIs available see `AMIs.md`.